pdf-association/arlington-pdf-model/INTERNAL_GRAMMAR.md

 ## Column 11 - Link

-*   Can be blank (for when Type is a single fundamental type)
+*   Can be blank (for when "Type" is a single basic type)
 *   If non-blank, always uses SQUARE-BRACKETS
 *   SEMI-COLON separated, SQUARE-BRACKETS expressions that exactly match the number of items in "Type" column
 *   Valid "Links" must exist for these selected object types only: